F5EMEA/oltra/use-cases/automation/bigip/README.md

 </p>

 ### Step 6.
 Approve the MR and review the pipeline stages on `prod` repository.
-Once you have a complete understand of what are the proposed changes of the MR, approve it and go to the pipeline to review the details.
+Once you have a complete understanding of what are the proposed changes of the MR, approve it and go to the pipeline to review the details.

 <p align="center">
   <img src="images/step6.gif" style="width:75%">